bernadetteveni/Shared-Task-Management-Application/README.md

-# Shared Task Management Software
+# Shared Task Management Application

 ## Objective
 The purpose of this program is to introduce the model component of the Node stack Model-View-Controller implementation.
 In particular the MongoDB and Mongoose packages to implement the database of the task management application.
 Additionally, using Passport to add secure authentication to the application.